 Walk around the Retiro Park and escape the busy city for a while

 Palacio de Cristal: A conservatory located that belongs to the Reina Sofia Museum and hosts temporary art exhibitions.
 It currently shows an interesting art exhibition about Spanish colonialism in the Philippines.
-Entrance is free!
+The entrance is free!

 Monument Alfonso XII: A huge monument located right next to the big lake in Retiro Park.
 There is often live music during the evening.
 Very romantic!